 “In the forest.”

-Enraged the sultan replied: “Do you mean to stand before your sultan and insult him?
-You who will rule in my place!
-You my only son who wishes to marry a soothsayer!”
+Enraged, the sultan replied: “Do you mean to stand before your sultan and insult him?
+You, who will rule in my place!
+You, my only son, who wishes to marry a soothsayer!”

 “She is not a soothsayer!
 Your heart is hardened towards me…for all the riches you bestow upon me, I am lonely.”

-At his words the sultan crumpled back onto his throne, his silk garments wrinkling around his hollow face.
-A long silence fell between them, until, at last, he leant forward and placed a hand on his son’s cheek.
+At his words, the sultan crumpled back onto his throne, his silk garments wrinkling around his hollow face.
+A long silence fell between them until, at last, he leant forward and placed a hand on his son”s cheek.
 “Treat her well.
 Love without fear.
-May you enjoy each moment, for none of us know how long we have with those we love…” His voice grew silent.
+May you enjoy each moment, for none of us knows how long we have with those we love…” His voice grew silent.
 “Leave me.”

 On the day of their wedding, blossom like clusters of pearls robed the orange trees.
-Sunlight sparkled over the fountains and the golden fish.
-Scarlet petals of the pomegranate flowering amidst the fragrant jasmine.
-Entwining their hands, A’isha and Tarek slipped out of the celebrations, and ascended to the cave on the mountainside.
-They lay down on the warm earth as night spun its starlit threads overhead.
+Sunlight sparkled over the fountains, and the golden fish.
+Scarlet petals of the pomegranate flowered amidst the fragrant jasmine.
+Entwining their hands, A”isha and Tarek slipped out of the celebrations, and ascended to the cave on the mountainside.
+They lay down on the warm earth, as night spun its starlit threads overhead.

-As the spring flowers faded, caravans laden with Arabian Frankincense and Indian spices trundled through the desert.
+As the spring flowers faded, caravans, laden with Arabian Frankincense and Indian spices, trundled through the desert.
 Inside the palace walls, the trees grew heavy with dates and figs, and a child was born to them.
-It was a boy with bright green eyes and copper brown hair, who they named Aalam, meaning universe.
+It was a boy, with bright green eyes, and copper-brown hair, whom they named Aalam, meaning universe.

 However, these fair days did not last.
-At the end of the third month the prince was summoned away to war.
-Sadly he kissed them goodbye, A’isha carrying their son up to the mountainside, where they watched him ride away.
-The golden leather and tiny bells of the horses bridle glittering in the sunlight.
-As his men surrounded him with helmets of red gold, fluttering pennants, and blasting of their horns.
+At the end of the third month, the prince was summoned away to war.
+Sadly, he kissed them goodbye, A”isha carried their son up to the mountainside, where they watched him ride away.
+The golden leather and tiny bells of his horse’s bridle glittered in the sunlight.
+He was surroounded by his men, with helmets of red gold, and fluttering pennants, and she heard the blasting of their horns.

-It was about this time that A’isha’s brother Dalil had come to the city in hope of finding a merchant to deal with, for his own venture had withered in his hands.
-As he walked through the streets he came upon a group of men drinking tea, and conversing in hushed tones.
+It was about this time that A”isha”s brother, Dalil, had come to the city, in hope of finding a merchant to deal with, for his own venture had withered in his hands.
+As he walked through the streets, he came upon a group of men drinking tea, and conversing in hushed tones.

-“We never see anything of the princess or the baby to that matter, strange affairs.”
+“We never see anything of the princess, or the baby for that matter, strange affairs.”

 “I was told she has only one hand…”

 “…then she is a thief?”
-At the man’s words Dalil turned to them and said:
+At the man”s words, Dalil turned to them, and said:

-“Are you talking about the Sultan’s daughter?”
+“Are you talking about the Sultan”s daughter?”
 The men greeted him with silence.
 “I have been out of town for two years.”

-“Then no, it is the wife of his son the prince.”
+“Then, no, it is the wife of his son, the prince.”

 “Do you know where they met?”

 “No, one day she just appeared.
 It is almost as if a jinn brought her in from the desert.”
-The man gave a toothless grin as Dalil turned away towards the palace.
+The man gave a toothless grin, as Dalil turned away, towards the palace.

-The sun climbed over head as he entered the throne room.
-Staring about at the glazed tiles of turquoise and blue, the sultan viewed him from his marble throne.
-Approaching, Dalil bowed very low and spoke: “I have information regarding Prince Tarek’s wife.”
+The sun climbed over head, as he entered the throne room.
+Staring about, at the glazed tiles of turquoise and blue, the sultan viewed him, from his marble throne.
+Approaching, Dalil bowed very low, and spoke: “I have information regarding Prince Tarek”s wife.”
 The sultan leaned in.
 “She is not who she says she is.
 She is a thief.
 That is why she is missing her hand.”

 “No. I was told that her brother cut it off.”
-The sultan replied but Dalil shook his head.
+The sultan replied, but Dalil shook his head.